ertugdlk/SittingPlan/README.md

 ## Running locally

 Clone this project or download it.
 After that you should configure your own EntityFramework connection strings in SittingPlan.Web
-Web.config and also SittingPlan.Data App.Config.
+Web.config and also SittingPlan.Data App.Config and also SittingPlan.Web Config.

 ```
   <connectionStrings>